m-freitag/intro-r-polsci/_lessons/Session4.md

 Please fork and clone [this](https://github.com/m-freitag/R2021_materials) repo to get all the materials.

-If you are not a course participant or want to access the tasks and solutions directly:
+If you are not a course participant or want to access the task directly:

 [`Session 4: Problem Set/Homework`](https://raw.githack.com/m-freitag/R2021_materials/master/Problem%20Sets/homework_day_02.html)

-Solutions will be uploaded after the course.

 <br/>